Toilet Won’t Flush? How to Fix it in Minutes

 • Lift the toilet tank lid and place it in a safe place.

-• Check to see if the lift chain is disconnected or hooked to anything else apart from the flapper.
+• Check if the lift chain is disconnected or hooked to anything else besides the flapper.

 • If it is not, hold the chain and lift the flapper off.

-• If the toilet flushes well, then lift chain is slack and will need to be adjusted.
+• If the toilet flushes well, the lift chain is slack and must be adjusted.

-• If the toilet chain is unhooked from the flapper hook it up and place the toilet tank lid back on.
+• If the toilet chain is unhooked from the flapper, hook it up and turn the toilet tank lid on.

 5. Flush Valve is Cracked